 Blood-thinning (anticoagulant) medicines, to help prevent stroke

-Medicines to slow the heartbeat, such as beta-blockers, digoxin, and calcium channel
+Medicines to slow the heartbeat, such as beta-blockers, calcium channel blockers,

 Medicines to help prevent AFib (antiarrhythmics)

-Medicines to treat heart failure if present, such as ACE inhibitors
+Medicines to treat heart failure if present, such as diuretics.

 If your arrhythmia is ongoing, you may need a procedure called an electrical cardioversion.

 This can help get the heart back into a normal rhythm.
-Your provider uses special
+Your healthcare provider uses

-pads or paddles to send one or more brief electrical shocks to the heart.
-This is
+special pads or paddles to send 1 or more brief electrical shocks to the heart.
+This

 If you have not been taking blood thinners for a sufficient amount of time before